The future is still uncertain for Toronto's bizarre cube house

 For more than 20 years, the Piet Blom-inspired cubes at Sumach and Eastern have mystified pedestrians and drivers heading to and from the Don Valley Parkway.

-According to cube resident Martin Trainor, a main tenant who's been living inside the structure for nearly two decades, there've been no plans announced yet.
+According to cube resident Martin Trainor, a main tenant who's been living inside the structure for nearly two decades, there have been no plans announced yet.

 "No one's come around here for years," says Trainor, who works as a news producer and photographer with CBC.

 Trainor says that, while real estate people did drop by the property back in 2018 as the property were being sold, there's been little noise since then.

 Full of natural light and greenery, albeit a little aged, Trainor's home is unlike anything I've been inside before.